Team

 MSc PT

-Always interested in furthering his education, Trevor has completed courses in the McKenzie method of diagnosis and treatment, manual therapy, acupuncture, and neuro-proprioceptive taping.
-As physiotherapy is always evolving, Trevor’s passion for his clients and the profession ensures that he stays up-to-date with the latest treatment techniques.
+Always interested in furthering his education, Trevor has completed courses in the McKenzie method of diagnosis and treatment (Level D), Fundamentals of Running Injuries, multiple pain science courses, manual therapy, and acupuncture.
+As physiotherapy is always evolving, Trevor’s passion for his clients and the profession ensures that he stays up-to-date with the latest assessment and treatment techniques.
 Trevor is a registered member of the College of Physiotherapists of New Brunswick as well as the Canadian Physiotherapy Association.

 Patricia Sennett Registered Physiotherapist